 - 1. Need and justification for sale. - 2.
 Identification of assets being sold. - 3.
 Fair valuation of the asset (independent fairness opinion/ ID opinion on sale) and its disclosure. - 4.
 Does the Valuation Report disclose the monetary value of the business/ manner in which the valuation is arrived? - 5.
 Consideration of the sale. - 6.
-Details of the buyer relationship with promoters (if any). - 7.
-Material nature of the assets/ business being sold (25% of the net block or 25% of revenues). - 8.
-Impact on turnover, profits and working capital. - 9.
-Anticipated use of funds. - 10.
-Conflicts of interest (Consider RPT issues as well). - 11.
-Whether Audit committee has recommended the transaction?
+If convertible securities involved, are the terms of conversion adequately explained? - 7.
+How is the transaction structured? - 8.
+Details of the buyer relationship with promoters (if any). - 9.
+Material nature of the assets/ business being sold (25% of the net block or 25% of revenues).

+- 10. Impact on turnover, profits and working capital. - 11.
+Anticipated use of funds. - 12.
+Conflicts of interest (Consider RPT issues as well). - 13.
+Whether Audit committee has recommended the transaction? - 14.
+What will be the source of funds of the buyer?